Freight Yard Manager - Rules

-5.1 All trains running on the Network should have a TSAR reference, which defines both the Train symbol and the route to be travelled.
+5.1 All trains running on the network should have a TSAR reference, which defines both the train symbol and the route to be traveled.

 6. Unique Train Symbols

-5.2 When trains need to be originated at intermediate Stations then players should apply the appropriate TSAR reference and then modify the Train Symbol as if it where a 2nd section
+5.2 When trains need to be originated at intermediate stations then players should apply the appropriate TSAR reference and then modify the train symbol appropriately, generally as a second section (see also 6.2).

 6.1 Players should ensure that all trains they build and dispatch have a unique symbol for the current date.

 6.2 When it is necessary to dispatch 2 trains with the same TSAR reference on the same day then players should modify one symbol so that it is a